 - If visitors use MP3 players, cell phones, or other electronics, be sure that their use does not disturb other visitors.

 The best time to plan a quieter visit is during the winter months (January and February).
 If you plan a visit for the spring months (March through June), which are very crowded, your group may require extra supervision and you might require additional time for your visit.

 Smithsonian's History Explorer is your gateway to innovative, standards-based online resources for teaching and learning American history.
 Explore the rich resources of the museum and bring history to life with artifacts, primary sources, and online tools for the classroom, afterschool programs, and home.

 Get the Latest!

-Subscribe to our monthly e-mail newsletter.
-Be sure to check the "For Educators" category to receive information on new resources, events, and more.
-Follow @explorehistory on Twitter for educator-focused content.
-You can also read our blog; it takes readers behind the scenes at the Museum with insights and information about our research, collections, exhibitions, programs, and more!
+Subscribe to our e-mail newsletter to receive information on new resources, events, and more.
+You can also read our blog; it takes readers behind the scenes at the museum with insights and information about our research, collections, exhibitions, programs, and more!